piotrostr/hardhat-ts-starter/README.md

-this is a template repo for smart contract development in hardhat
+template repo for hardhat development